 If you have your own special use cases and success stories with Dynatrace, let me know.
 I am more than happy to write them down as a blog and share it with the larger community!

 If you haven’t used Dynatrace, just get your own Dynatrace SaaS Trial.
-If you happen to be a partner or customer, remember that we recently announced the Dynatrace Developer Instance that you can use to explore Dynatrace and build extensions.
+If you happen to be a partner or customer, remember that we recently announced the Dynatrace Developer program that you can use to explore Dynatrace and build extensions.
 Last but not least – check out the rest of my YouTube Performance Clinics to learn more about how to use Dynatrace for different use cases.